iivchenko/proto-asteroids-sandbox/games/bevy-rust/README.md

 Positives:
 * You don't need to install engine to your mahince, it will be part of the your poject dependency

 Negatives:
 * You have to install rust/cargo locally
 * Very slow on initial compile
 * Slow on next compiles
+* UI is painful, very flexible but very painful.

 TODO:
 - [ ] Main Menu